Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

-Observe the special cases $U(-1/2,1/2,x)=\sqrt{x}$ and $U(0,1/2,x)=1$ which nicely gives the density functions of a Rayleigh (see Example~\ref{ExRay}) and half-normal distribution (see Example~\ref{ExHaNo}).
-Hence, for $k=1$ we recover the results of the previous section and uncover a large family of connected probability distribution.
-It is interesting that this distribution also appears in the context of preferential attachments in graphs~\cite[Formula~(1.1)]{PekoezRoellinRoss2013}.
+Observe the special cases $U(-1/2,1/2,x)=\sqrt{x}$ and $U(0,1/2,x)=1$ which nicely give the density functions of a Rayleigh (see Example~\ref{ExRay}) and a half-normal distribution (see Example~\ref{ExHaNo}).
+Hence, for $m=1$ we recover the results of the previous section and uncover a large family of connected probability distributions.
+It is interesting that this family also appears in the context of preferential attachments in graphs~\cite[Formula~(1.1)]{PekoezRoellinRoss2013}.

-It is also interesting to consider the case of arbitrary colours.
-In this case, the bivariate generating function $B(z,u)$ of bridges is given by
+It is also interesting to consider multicoloured bridges, where we allow any number of colours.
+We still mark by $u$ the initial returns.
+The corresponding generating function is

-The generating function for the total number of such walks is $B(z,1) = \frac{1}{2-B(z)}-1$.
+The generating function for the number of multicoloured bridges is thus $B(z,1) = \frac{1}{2-B(z)}-1$.
 From~\eqref{eq:Bsing} we see that $B(z)$ possesses a singularity of order $-1/2$ at $z=1/P(1)$, and hence $B(z,1)$ becomes singular at some $z_0>0$ which is the unique solution of $B(z_0)=2$.
-Hence, the analysis of the probability generating function for the number of first returns in arbitrarily coloured bridges gives a geometric distribution of parameter $1/2$:
+Hence, the probability generating function reveals a geometric distribution of parameter $1/2$:

-In order to compare these results, observe that the truncated sum $\sum_{k=1}^{k_0} B_k(z,u)$ behaves asymptotically like $B_{k_0}(z,u)$.
-Thus, we see here a phase transition from a continuous to a discrete law.
-Note that the results hold verbatim for walks.
+As the truncated sum $\sum_{m=1}^{m_0} B_m(z,u)$ behaves asymptotically like $B_{m_0}(z,u)$, we see here a phase transition from a continuous law (for any finite $m_0$) to a discrete law (when $m_0$ goes to infinity).
+Note that this phenomenon holds verbatim for walks.

-Finally, let us remark that also the refined scheme Theorem~\ref{TheRefined} is applicable in this context, counting as before first returns in $k$-coloured bridges or walks which are a certain distance apart. \begin{coroll} Let $X_{n,j}$ be the number of first returns of distance $j$ to the previous zero contact in $k$-coloured bridges or walks of length $n$.
-Then, $X_{n,j}$ has factorial moments of mixed Poisson type
+Finally, let us apply the size-refined scheme Theorem~\ref{TheRefined}, counting initial returns in $m$-coloured bridges (or walks) which are a certain distance apart: \begin{coroll} Let $X_{n,j}$ be the number of initial returns at distance $j$ from the previous zero in $m$-coloured walks or bridges of length $n$.
+Then, $X_{n,j}$ has mixed Poisson type moments